-Then attach the hopper to the feed collar.
-Use a correct fitting feed elbow.
+Then attach the paint feed system.

 Your gun is now ready to fire.

-Pull the pump back until it stops this operation does two jobs simultaneously; it allows a ball to drop into the breach and also for the pickup to engage the hammer.
+Pull the pump back until it stops.
+This operation does two jobs simultaneously; it allows a ball to drop into the breach and also for the pickup to engage the hammer.